Favicon Generator

 Everything you need to know about favicons and this generator tool

-<link> tags.
-Most modern websites use PNG favicons with an ICO fallback.site.webmanifest is a JSON file that provides metadata about your web application to Android Chrome and other browsers.
+prefers-color-scheme to adapt to dark mode, and they look pixel-perfect on every screen density.
+Modern browsers (Chrome, Firefox, Edge) support SVG favicons.
+You should include both SVG and PNG favicons — SVG as the primary and PNG as fallbacks.site.webmanifest is a JSON file that provides metadata about your web application to Android Chrome and other browsers.
 It specifies your app’s name, icons, theme color, and display mode.
 When users “Add to Home Screen” on Android, the browser uses this manifest to create the app icon and splash screen.
-Including it is recommended for all websites.prefers-color-scheme media query inside it, which lets you define different colors for light and dark modes.
-Alternatively, use a favicon with enough contrast to be visible on both light and dark backgrounds.
-A simple approach is to add a subtle background or border to your icon so it remains visible in all contexts.
+Including it is recommended for all websites.prefers-color-scheme media query, letting you define different colors for light and dark browser themes.
+Alternatively, use a favicon with enough contrast to be visible on both light and dark backgrounds — a circular or rounded shape with a solid background color works best for visibility in any context.